Below you will find a listing of area attractions and outdoor adventures.

 The Stage at City Park

 Completed in 2014, the Stage sits opposite the fountain and is a beautiful venue for outdoor performances and community events.
-As annual events at this venue like the Vidalia Onion Festival’s “Movie Under the Stars” Opening Ceremony and Street Dance, a concert series, car shows, the Downtown Fall Festival, the city Christmas tree and tree lighting ceremony continue to increase, the Stage at City Park will continue to be one of “sweetest” things in Vidalia since the onion!
+As annual events at this venue like the Vidalia Onion Festival’s “Movie Under the Stars” Opening Ceremony and Street Dance, a concert series, monthly “Cruise-In for a Cause” car shows, the Downtown Fall Festival, the city Christmas tree and tree lighting ceremony continue to increase, the Stage at City Park will continue to be one of “sweetest” things in Vidalia since the onion!
 And twice a year this is the best place for fantastic fireworks shows, during the Vidalia Onion Festival and on July 4th.

 Scenic Montgomery County is home to Ailey, Georgia – which some say is reminiscent of a New England town.
 From T.A.
 Blocker’s, continue on Highway 15/29 toward Tarrytown and Soperton.
 Turn left at the next road – County Highway 227.
 Follow Co.
 Hwy 227 along its 7 mile stretch of blue skies, green timber forests and dainty wildflowers to Ailey.
 Each road that intersects with downtown Ailey meets Highway 280 West, so you can easily explore Ailey.
 Be sure to look for the original Ailey Jail when you turn left at the downtown intersection.
 This one-room jail cell once helped keep the peace, and now it maintains its place on the National Register of Historic Places.